 Each year the Faroese Government allocates a certain amount of funds to development assistance.
-The Ministry of Foreign Affairs and Culture manages this area and grants the funds to organizations working to improve conditions in developing countries.
+The Ministry of Justice manages this area and grants the funds to organizations working to improve conditions in developing countries.

 The main goal is sustainable development and to improve conditions and secure livelihoods beyond the duration of the individual projects.
 Strengthening Faroese development assistance is also a priority, and is done by funding projects that allow for active involvement by Faroese organizations, or other partners, that can provide professional or technical expertise or assistance.

 Priorities are set in accordance with the UN Sustainable Development Goals.